 The NHS Health Check is a sophisticated check of your heart health.
 Aimed at adults in England aged 40 - 74, it checks your vascular or circulatory health and works out your risk of developing some of the most disabling - but preventable - illnesses.

 If you are in the eligible group our health care assistant will contact you to organise an appointment.

 MenACWY Vaccine for 17 - 18 year olds

 From August 2015 young teenager, sixth form and university students are now routinely offered a vaccination to prevent meningitis W disease.
 The MenACWY vaccine protects against four different causes of meningitis and septicaemia - meningococcal (Men) A, C, W and Y diseases.
-All 17 and 18 year olds in school year 13 and first-time university students up to the age of 25 are eligible for the Men ACWY vaccine as part of the NHS vaccination programme.
-Patients born between 1 Sept 1998 and 31st August 1999 are now eligible.
+Patients who are year 9 (at school) should have them in school, if missed at age 17 and 18 year olds in school year 13 and first-time university students up to the age of 25 are eligible for the Men ACWY vaccine as part of the NHS vaccination programme.
+Pre-uni, you will need to book in at least 2 weeks prior to going.